macwoj/interview_prep/devops/sre_questions.md

   - Each file/dir is identified by an inode number
   - Useful for checking hard links (same inode, different name/dir)

-Want a real demo example with hard links or inode exhaustion simulation?

 # soft/hard link

 In Linux, **hard links** and **soft links** (also called **symbolic links**) are two ways to reference files.
 Here's a compact comparison: